horst-n/PageimageManipulator3/README.md

 # PageimageManipulator3
-New Version of PiM-1 and PiM-2, in ProcessWire-Namespace, PHP-8-3 compatible, for PW versions 3.0.165+
+New Version of PiM-1 and PiM-2,
+in ProcessWire-Namespace,
+PHP-8-3+ compatible,
+needs min PHP version 7.2.0,
+needs min PW version 3.0.165+